yosun/ai3d-flux-corgicam-visionos-deepseek2/README.md

 Experiment: Can Deepseek2 generate an ai3d corgi.cam visionOS app in less than an hour?
+(Mostly, a few human mods - and it was easier to just write the delegate connecting script myself)

 Install: Drop in Unity 6 visionOS build endpoint - gameobject, include gltf package, materials etc, subscribe delegates etc